 Implementation also requires developing CDM mappings for data integration and quickly discovering and recovering from production issues.
 A successful approach relies on being able to customise, test and deploy their own implementation of DRR – something which can be accelerated using the right tools.

-We offer a structured four-step onboarding programme designed to address these considerations efficiently.
+We offer a structured step-by-step onboarding programme designed to address these considerations efficiently.
 Within weeks, participants become proficient with CDM and DRR, refine their MVP scope, deliver a functional proof-of-concept, develop their open-source strategy, and build their internal business case.

 Following this initial phase, organisations can proceed to implementation, delivering a production-ready MVP in under three months.